Career Paths for Respiratory Therapists

 Pulmonary Rehabilitation

 Pulmonary rehabilitation uses education and exercise to help people with chronic lung conditions regain strength and independence and reduce their symptoms.
+Respiratory therapists working in pulmonary rehabilitation can expect to earn a salary in the range of $68,000 to $88,000.

 RTs teach patients how to improve their breathing and monitor their heart rate, pulse oximetry, and blood pressure before, during, and after exercise, ensuring their patients gain the benefits of exercise without pushing too hard.
 Pulmonary rehabilitation RTs also help patients learn how to manage their heart or lung disease even after the program ends.